TamayoLeivaJ/Python-basics/README.md

 ## Matplotlib

- *matplotlib.pyplot* is a state-based interface to matplotlib.
+ *matplotlib* is an object-oriented plotting library. *matplotlib.pyplot* is a state-based interface to matplotlib.
 It provides an implicit,  MATLAB-like, way of plotting.
 It also opens figures on your screen, and acts as the figure GUI manager.<br>

 ### Import Matplotlib Package